ncatlab/nlab-content/pages/2/2/3/8/18322/content.md

 (See also [[Michael's theorems]].)

-It is well-known (see [[paracompact Hausdorff spaces equivalently admit subordinate partitions of unity|here]]) that a $T_1$ space $X$ is a paracompactum iff every open cover of $X$ [admits a subordinate partition of unity](/nlab/show/paracompact+Hausdorff+spaces+equivalently+admit+subordinate+partitions+of+unity).
+It is well-known (see [[paracompact Hausdorff spaces equivalently admit subordinate partitions of unity|here]]) that a $T_1$ space $X$ is a paracompact Hausdorff space if and only if every open cover of $X$ [admits a subordinate partition of unity](/nlab/show/paracompact+Hausdorff+spaces+equivalently+admit+subordinate+partitions+of+unity).
 Michael's innovation was in working out how the partition of unity characterization may be recast in terms of existence of continuous sections of suitable projection maps.

 From here on out, all spaces will be assumed to be $T_1$ ([[singletons]] are [[closed subset|closed]]); see [[separation property]].